JosiaOrava/particleSimulation/README.md

 <br> I'm sure my way of doing things isn't the most optimal and once I have added few other particle materials I will work on optimizing.

+## Update
+Code now optimized litle bit.
+Now it checks if particle is surrounded before calling fall function.
+Not perfect still but nearly doubled the ammount of particles that can be now on screen without lag.

 ## Future features
 Next I am working on water element and after that fire and distruction.
-<br><br> After those I will work on optimizing this sense now it runs into problems when there are many particles because it runs every frame alot of calculations on each particle.
+<br><br> After those I will work on optimizing this sense now it runs into problems when there are over 1500 particles because it runs every frame alot of calculations on each particle.